The Wyndhurst Mansion

 This second-floor King Suite boasts a large room with a king bed, a sitting area, a decorative fireplace, and views of the historic golf course.

 Herman Melville was an American novelist, short story writer, and poet of the American Renaissance period.
-He's best known for his novels of the sea, including his masterpiece, Moby Dick (1851).
+He's best known for his sea novels, including his masterpiece, Moby Dick (1851).

 "Two roads diverged in a wood and I – I took the one less traveled by, and that has made all the difference."

-This spacious, second-floor suite offers a bedroom with a king bed, private bathroom, and a separate living area with a comfortable armchair and sofa, a fireplace with elegant tile and carved mantle, with natural light and partial views.
+This spacious, second-floor suite offers a bedroom with a king bed, a separate living area with a comfortable armchair and sofa, a fireplace with elegant tile and carved mantle, with natural light and partial views.

 Named for Henry David Thoreau, an American essayist, poet, and philosopher.